Particular/docs.particular.net/samples/pipeline/dispatch-notifications/sample.md

 An instance of this watcher is added to the endpoint:

 snippet: endpoint-configuration

 This enables the underlying feature and adds the watcher to a list which is tracked in the config settings:

 snippet: config-extensions

+> [!NOTE]
-NOTE: Using `EnableByDefault` means that the feature can still be explicitly disabled in code.
+> Using `EnableByDefault` means that the feature can still be explicitly disabled in code.

 The feature (if enabled) is called during the endpoint startup: